-- 1.1 To seek approval from Committee of the revision to the Council's Statement of Licensing Policy to form the basis of consultation. - 1.2 Relevance to the Council's ambitions and priorities - Community Objectives } - Corporate Priorities } Consideration of these issues will promote the Council's aim to be a well-managed Council - Other Considerations }
+- 1.1 To consider and approve the Council's Statement of Licensing Policy 2021 2026. - 1.2 Relevance to the Council's ambitions and priorities:

+- Community Objectives }

+- Corporate Priorities -

+- The Council seeks to be a well-managed Council.
+Review of policies which guide the Council when making decisions contributes to this objective.

+- Other Considerations }